RealTimeChris/simdjson/CONTRIBUTING.md

 - Printing to standard output or standard error (`stderr`, `stdout`, `std::cerr`, `std::cout`) in the core library is forbidden.
 This follows from the [Writing R Extensions](https://cran.r-project.org/doc/manuals/R-exts.html) manual which states that "Compiled code should not write to stdout or stderr".
 - Calls to `abort()` are forbidden in the core library.
 This follows from the [Writing R Extensions](https://cran.r-project.org/doc/manuals/R-exts.html) manual which states that "Under no circumstances should your compiled code ever call abort or exit".
 - All source code files (.h, .cpp) must be ASCII.
-- All C macros introduced in public headers need to be prefixed with either `SIMDJSON_` or `simdjson_`.
+- All C macros introduced in public headers need to be prefixed with either `SIMDJSON2_` or `simdjson2_`.
 - We avoid trailing white space characters within lines.
 That is, your lines of code should not terminate with unnecessary spaces.
 Generally, please avoid making unnecessary changes to white-space characters when contributing code.

 Tools, tests and benchmarks are not held to these same strict rules.